labbish/Micrologic/README.md

 The project aims to create a shell interpreter to run Micrologic.
 You may check [help.txt](Micrologic/help.txt) for more information.

-A bit hard to use since there aren't any gui.
+A bit hard to use since there isn't any gui.

 Have fun.